Welcome to the guide to travelling on the Italian express trains which don't typically travel on the high speed lines.

 Rail Pass Users:

-If you will be travelling with a valid rail pass, there is a €3 reservation fee available for these trains, but it is optional.
+If you will be travelling with a valid rail pass, there is a €3 reservation fee available for these trains in 1st and 2nd class.

-So Eurail and InterRail pass users can just hop on board, but it won't be apparent whether any spare seats that can be found, will be available for the entire journey.
+So on most days of the year Eurail and InterRail pass users can just hop on board, but it won't be apparent whether any spare seats that can be found, will be available for the entire journey.

 Because the ticket holders all have complimentary reservations, these IC trains don't have systems which indicate to passengers whether seats are available or have been reserved.